Erying Polestar G613 Pro

 inromstage_fsp_params.c

-Automatic fan control (fans will always spin at 50% - see below)
+Automatic fan control (fans will always spin at 50% - see below).

-PCIe ASPM (results in AER spam in dmesg)
+PCIe ASPM (results in AER spam in dmesg).

 Please ensure to:

-Disable sleep state in your OS to prevent data loss
+Disable sleep state in your OS.

 Configure automatic fan control using pwmconfig (